MageGrey/arcus/README.md

 Materials needed:
 - 3D-Printer (Resin printer only, tolerances are intended for accommodating shrinkage when curing)
-- Keyswitches
+- Key switches from the corresponding manufacturer or compatible
-- Hot swap sockets
+- Hot swap sockets (not essential if intended to be hard-wired)
 - Wire
 - Diodes